er01pr/Ergonomically-Designed-Smart-Hospital-Bed-with-Attachable-Detachable-Stretchair/README.md

 ### Bibliography

-The Ron Jude Joshua Gripo (Founder) was born in in July 9, 1997 in Manila, Philippines.
+Ron Jude Joshua Gripo (Founder) was born in in July 9, 1997 in Manila, Philippines.
 The coauthor is earned his BS Electronics Engineering Degree in Lyceum of the
 Philippines University – Cavite.